-Anyone who is or had an abdominal aortic aneurysm surgery and lived to tell about should consider themselves lucky, the abdominal aortic aneurysm open repair surgery has a high mortality rate and comes down to how fast acting the surgeon is who is treating the condition.
+Anyone who is or had an abdominal aortic aneurysm surgery and lived to tell about should consider themselves lucky, the abdominal aortic aneurysm open repair surgery has a high mortality rate and is dependant on how quickly performing the surgery specialist who’s treating the aneurysm condition.
 Some of the common risk factors for developing this aneurysm include people who smoke, according to some reports over 90% of people who develop the aortic aneurysm disorder have a history of smoking.

-If you have completed the surgery you are still at risk of having another one which is where lifestyle changes become a priority, you need to reduce the amount of fat in your diet and if you suffer from hypertension it would be prudent to get medical help to bring it under control.
-The biggest thing is to stop smoking!
+If you have completed the surgery you are still at risk of having another one that’s why lifestyle changes become a priority, you need to reduce the amount of fat in your diet and if you suffer from hypertension it would be prudent to get medical help to bring it under control.
+The true secret is to quit smoking cigarettes!
 While tobacco cessation is not easy it could make the difference between life and death for you.

 Stent-Graft Abdominal Aortic Aneurysm Repair